biga-ahk/biga.ahk/docs/README.md

 <a href='https://github.com/biga-ahk/biga.ahk/blob/master/src/function/throttle.ahk' class='text-muted'>source</a>

-Creates a throttled function that only invokes func at most once per every `wait` milliseconds.
-The func is invoked with the last arguments provided to the throttled function.
-Subsequent calls to the throttled function return the result of the last func invocation.
+Creates a throttled function that only invokes `func` at most once per every `wait` milliseconds.
+The function is invoked with the last arguments provided to the throttled function.
+Subsequent calls to the throttled function return the result of the last invocation.

 #### Arguments